c4syner/Dweety/README.md

 In a few seconds you will see your Username followed by your message on Receiver Program!
 And if people are online then they will see your message too on their Receiver.

+## Running In Browser
+If you would like to test out Dweety then you can simply run the index.html file in the master directory, in your browser!
+This will give you all the functionality of Dweety without any installation!

 ## Improvements
 By no means is this project finished, there are many things I would like to see done with this project:
 - Combining the two programs into one perhaps using multithreading?